truflation/tsn-sdk/docs/stream-permissions.md

-# Stream Permissions in TSN
+# Stream Permissions in TN

-The Truflation Stream Network (TSN) provides granular control over stream access and visibility.
+The Truf Network (TN) provides granular control over stream access and visibility.
 This document outlines the permission system, how to configure it, and best practices for securing your streams.

 ## Permission Types

-TSN supports two main types of permissions:
+TN supports two main types of permissions:

 1. **Read Permissions**: Control who can read data from a stream.
 2. **Compose Permissions**: Determine which streams can use this stream as a child in a composed stream.